ipilcher/fdf/doc/openwrt.md

 ### Step 4c: Install Other Dependencies

 Use `opkg` to ensure that the JSON-C (`libjson-c5`) and `libmnl` (`libmnl0`) libraries and the `ipset` tool are all installed.
+Installation of the `procd-ujail` package is also recommended, because it will enable FDF to run as a non-`root` user, with limited privileges.

 > **NOTE:** The `libmnl0` and `ipset` packages are not required if the
 > [IP set filter](ipset-filter.md) will not be used.

 ```
-# for PKG in libjson-c5 libmnl0 ipset ; do opkg status $PKG ; done | grep ^Status
+# for PKG in libjson-c5 libmnl0 ipset procd-ujail ; do opkg status $PKG ; done | grep ^Status
 Status: install user installed
+Status: install user installed
-Status: install ok installed
+Status: install user installed
 Status: install user installed
 ```